fschuhi/digital-garden-rob-burbea-publish/2019 Practising the Jhanas/Transcripts/1219 A Hidden Treasure - The Relationship with the Hindrances.md

 ---
 #Transcript

-A Hidden Treasure - The Relationship with the Hindrances
+<span class="firstLink"><a data-href="A Hidden Treasure - The Relationship with the Hindrances" class="internal-link">A Hidden Treasure - The Relationship with the Hindrances</a></span>

 ---
 <br/>